 Established in 2013, the Honey Bunny and Rou German Shepherd Fund provides needed specialty veterinary care to rabbits and German Shepherd dogs of clients with limited financial means.

-The Monty and Minny Fund, named after two standard poodles treated at The AMC, was created to help provide rehabilitation services for pets whose owners can’t afford such care.
-In cases of surgery, arthritis, obesity, or even neurological issues, non-invasive therapies such as underwater treadmills, electro-hydrotherapy, ultrasound, acupuncture, and a specially designed fitness program can be crucial to recovery.
+The Monty and Minny Fund, named after two standard poodles treated at AMC, was created to help provide rehabilitation services for pets whose owners can’t afford such care.
+In cases of surgery, arthritis, obesity, or even neurological issues, non-invasive therapies such as underwater treadmills, electro-hydrotherapy, ultrasound, and a specially designed fitness program can be crucial to recovery.
 The cost of these treatments can be prohibitive, and the Monty and Minny Fund can provide much needed financial support for recovering animals and their families who qualify.

-The Patient Assistance Fund helps The AMC care for the pets of people who cannot afford the full cost of treatment by providing free or subsidized emergency veterinary services.
+The Patient Assistance Fund helps AMC care for the pets of people who cannot afford the full cost of treatment by providing free or subsidized emergency veterinary services.

 The Seniors’ Animal Veterinary Effort provides free or subsidized general and emergency veterinary services for the pets of senior citizens whose current financial status would qualify them to receive funding to assist with their pets’ veterinary care.
 For information about this fund, please email us (please be certain to include your name and telephone number in your email message)!

 Please note: AMC Community Funds are for treatment rendered at AMC

 The Institute for Postgraduate Education Fund provides critical support for the advanced training of outstanding veterinarians at the start of their careers by funding The AMC’s Internship and Residency programs.

 The Research Institute Fund supports a wide range of clinical investigations undertaken by The AMC’s research scientists who seek to define new diseases as well as develop diagnostic tests and advance therapies for naturally occurrirng diseases in animals.